wojake/awesome-xrpl/readme.md

 #### Libs/YMMV

 **Note**: "Your mileage may vary" – Alternative libraries to connect & interact with the daemon and the network.
-- [rippled-ws-client](https://www.npmjs.com/package/rippled-ws-client): Lightweight JavaScript client with health detection and auto-reconnect _deprecated_
+- [rippled-ws-client](https://www.npmjs.com/package/rippled-ws-client): _Deprecated_ - Lightweight JavaScript client with health detection and auto-reconnect
 - [ripple-libpp](https://github.com/ripple/ripple-libpp): C++ Standalone RCL-compatible transaction signing and serialization library
 - [ripple-rest](https://github.com/ripple/ripple-rest): A RESTful API for submitting payments and monitoring accounts on the Ripple Network
 - [ripple-lib-ruby](https://github.com/kevinejohn/ripple-lib-rpc-ruby/): Ruby